Muhammad-Arslan-Ahmad/TransactionMockProject/README.md

 - Project Setup
   - Run `npm install` to install all required packages
   - Run `npm start` to start the project
+  - Run `npm run build` to build a package

+- Run Test Case
   - Run `npm test` to run the test
-  - Run `npm run build` to build a package
-# TransactionMockProject